-The Oakwood Inn and Resort, including its golf course, provide significant recreational opportunities for the residents of Port Blake and many tourists visiting the South Huron shoreline.
-These lands are designated Recreation and further development of these lands will be subject to the Recreational policies of this Plan.
+The Oakwood Inn and Resort provides recreational and tourism opportunities for the residents of Port Blake and those visiting the South Huron shoreline.
+These lands are designated Recreation and further development of these lands will be subject to the Recreational policies of this Plan. (as amended by OPA 19)